 Did your hair accidentally dread?
 Or you are looking for a change in your hairstyle.
 While you may think dreadlocks is a permanent decision it’s not so, how to untangle dreadlocks?
 You can use a bottle of conditioner and a fine-tooth comb to pick through your hair to remove any knots.

-This process can be painful and time-consuming, and for people with a full head of dreadlocks, they will experience hair loss.
-But don’t get upset as it’s dead hair your locs holds tightly together.
+This process can be painful and time-consuming, and people with a full head of dreadlocks can experience hair loss.
+But don’t get upset as it’s dead hair your locs hold tightly together.